-I also purchased a storage/sterilizing container for my cup and I’m going to get a couple pairs of period panties as backups when I start using the cup because I’ve read that leaks definitely do happen as you learn how to use a cup.
+I also purchased a storage/sterilizing container for my cup and I’m going to get a couple of pairs of period panties as backups when I start using the cup because I’ve read that leaks definitely do happen as you learn how to use a cup.

 Shampoo & Body Bars

 And last, but not least, I’ve swapped my shampoo and body wash in plastic bottles for an Ethique shampoo bar and an Ethique body polish bar.
 I went with the Ethique brand after some recommendations and reading their reviews.
-Plus, I liked that they also sold a biodegradable in-shower storage container (that composts after 5 years) that keeps the bars from sitting in pool of water and getting gross on the bottom.
+Plus, I liked that they also sold a biodegradable in-shower storage container (that composts after 5 years) that keeps the bars from sitting in a pool of water and getting gross on the bottom.